 Stock Option Accounting Similar to other companies, we use stock options as a form of compensation for certain employees.
 Currently, the expense of these stock options is not reflected in the operating results under accounting guidance from Accounting Principles Board Opinion No. 25, "Accounting for Stock Issued to Employees."
 In December 2004, the Financial Accounting Standards Board (FASB) issued Statement of Financial Accounting Standards No. 123 (revised 2004) (SFAS 123R), "Share-Based Payment."
+The Company plans to adopt FAS 123R beginning in 2006.
 SFAS 123R requires all share-based payments to employees, including grants of employee stock options, to be recognized in the financial statements based on their fair values.
 The amount recognized for stock compensation could vary depending on a number of assumptions or changes.
 For example, assumptions such as risk-free rate and expected volatility that drive our valuation model could change.
 Other examples that could have an impact include changes in our compensation plans, tax rate, or an unusually high amount of expirations of stock options.